benwhalley/signalbox/signalbox/docs/managing_data.rst

 Signalbox understands that within a single clinical trial there may be multiple sub-studies (each set up as a Study object within the system).
 Because studies may be linked, and require joint analysis, Signalbox allows you to export data for multiple studies at once.

 If this is this case, you need to define a `reference study` --- this will typically be the study which manages the primary randomisation, e.g. to Treatment/Control.
-Selecting a reference study is useful, because Signalbox uses the date of randomisation for that study to compute additional variables, including `days_in_trial`, which can be contrasted with `days_in_study` and indicates the elapsed days since the user was randomised to the reference study. :class:`~signalbox.models.StudyPeriod` objects attached to the reference study are also used to compute a set of `period_x` variables: indicator variables denoting whether a :class:`~signalbox.models.Reply` fell within period `x`.
+Selecting a reference study is useful, because Signalbox uses the date of randomisation for that study to compute additional variables, including `days_in_trial`, which can be contrasted with `days_in_study` and indicates the elapsed days since the user was randomised to the reference study.

-.. note:: Additional computed variables, including `period_x` and `days_in_trial` are only computed when the exported syntax file is run using Stata, and are not present in the raw text data, ``data.txt``.
+.. note:: Additional computed variables, including days_in_trial` are only computed when the exported syntax file is run using Stata, and are not present in the raw text data, ``data.txt``.